 Red Snapper (Hybrid)

-Red Snapper is a versatile and adaptable determinate salad variety with very good hot potential.
+Red Snapper is a versatile and adaptable determinate salad variety.
 Fruit are an attractive red color, firm and have a good shelf-life.
 It is suited for both mature green and vine ripe markets.
 The plants are medium tall, have mid cover and benefit from pruning.
 Red Snapper has a more manageable plant than most hot set commercial varieties with good fruit set potential.

 - Very good fruit size and yield potential